Dental Emergency? We Can Help

 - Swollen jaw

-Our team goes above and beyond to provide a safe, comfortable, and positive experience for every single patient.
-From routine exams and teeth cleaning to more specialized dental procedures, we do it all under one roof.
+Call our after-hours phone number if you are experiencing severe pain, inflammation, bleeding, or other symptoms that need immediate medical attention.
+Dental emergencies can be scary; that’s why our team makes sure that every patient is comfortable, educated, and given the best possible treatment options.
+From routine exams and teeth cleanings to smile makeovers, we perform several different specialties under one practice.
 We are open on Saturdays and currently accepting new patients of all ages!
 Some of our general and cosmetic services include dental implants, periodontal treatments, tooth reshaping, teeth whitening, dentures, wisdom teeth removal, crowns and bridges, and porcelain veneers.
-Call our after-hours number for situations requiring emergency dental care.
 You can also review our blog for helpful tips and information.

 Temporary Lose Appliance Solutions